brentscott93/lasertrapr/README.md

 caution.
 For more information and the official documentation refer to the [website](https://lasertrapr.app).

-Project future: The goal is to have the app published in the Journal of Open Source Software and rOpenSci.
-Updates and tests need to be added to prepare this for submission.
-Additionally, updates to support co-variance and two detector systems are being developed as well as an analyzer for isometric force clamping.

 Several peer-reviewed research articles have used either this app or prior versions of the codebase including:

 1) [FRET and optical trapping reveal mechanisms of actin activation of the power stroke and phosphate release in myosin V](https://www.jbc.org/article/S0021-9258(17)50627-4/fulltext)